astroray/UElixir/README.md

 # UElixir

-Technical demo of MMO Game using Unity3D with dedicated server Elixir.
+Technical demo of MMO Game using Unity3D with dedicated server using Elixir.

 Hope that inspire someone trying to use Elixir Server and Unity3D client.